dnv-opensource/axtreme/docs/source/technical_details/doe.md

 ### Why DOE?

 Running simulations is computationally expensive, so we want to be strategic about which points to evaluate.
 The key insight is that **the data point that most reduces uncertainty in our QoI calculation is not necessarily where the surrogate model has the greatest uncertainty**.
-Small model inaccuracies in regions important to the QoI calculation can have a far greater impact than large inaccuracies elsewhere.
+Small model inaccuracies in regions important to the QoI calculation can have a greater impact than large inaccuracies elsewhere.

 ### The Problem DOE Solves